Scalloway, Trondra and Burra, Shetland

 Community events play a big part in village life and Shetland’s first Up-Helly-A’ celebration of the year is held in Scalloway – the Fire Festival taking place around the second weekend of January.
 A gala weekend (usually in July) has a range of fun events and activities for all ages, while an annual regatta and various fishing competitions are also popular.

-The village hall and the youth centre are well-used facilities, while other amenities include the hotel, pub, restaurants and cafes, takeaway, various shops, a boating club and British Legion social club.
+The village hall and the youth centre are well-used facilities, while other amenities include restaurants, bar and cafe, takeaway, various shops, a boating club and British Legion social club.

 Scalloway’s first football team formed in 1899 and the Fraser Park, used for matches, also has a play park and picnic area.
 The swimming pool is on the right, next to the school as you enter the village, and is another fine place to use up some energy.

-Photo: Yolanda Bruce Out towards Port Arthur you pass the Prince Olaf Slipway and Norway House, which both saw significant activity during the war years
+Photo: Austin Taylor Out towards Port Arthur you pass the Prince Olaf Slipway and Norway House, which both saw significant activity during the war years

 Scalloway Boating Club welcomes visiting yachts and yachtsmen; a pontoon at the boating club and marinas at both Port Arthur and East Voe are available (see www.shetland.org/visit/do/outdoors/sail).